MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 20. Delete Blog Page     <a name="deleteblogpage"></a>
 The Page has a form which allows the superuser to delete an existing blog.
-The link is available under the blog excerpt in individual blogs in the blog page.
+The link is available at the bottom of individual blogs in the blog page.

 <br>